Atashnezhad/Data-science-notebook-project/README.md

 ### Project statement
-In this toturial I applied several ML algorithms to data set to determine if a project would be successful or not.
+In this tutorial, I applied several ML algorithms to data set to determine if a project would be successful or not.
-In this work, You will learn how to handle:
+First, the data is uploaded and cleaned.
+The two columns are deleted and the new column is replaced.
+The feathered data are transferred using power transformation.
+The feathered, transferred data are fed into the ML algorithms and results are analyzed.
+The visualization of decision tree algorithms is presented at the end along with recommendations.

 ```
 Project